swiss-ai-center/a-guide-to-mlops/docs/index.md

       body: |
         Building a model is only the beginning.
 This guide is a step-by-step flight plan from a notebook experiment to a reproducible, monitored, and continuously-improved ML system.
-        We use real tools — DVC, CML, Docker, BentoML, Evidently AI, and Label Studio — so you can follow along with real code.
+        We use real tools — DVC, CML, Docker, BentoML, Fluent Bit, Evidently AI, and Label Studio — so you can follow along with real code.
       actions:
         - type: primary